 We use 2-person dome tents with fly sheets, sewn-in groundsheets, zip-up insect screens and foam mattresses.
 We mainly use campsites, which usually have reasonable wash and shower facilities, electricity points and sometimes even a small shop, bar or swimming pool.

-24-seater, self-contained, custom-built safari truck with on-board tables, plug sockets, freezer, water tank, library, I-pod jack, safety features and 70-litre individual lockers, 4x4 safari vehicle.
+24-seater, self-contained, custom-built safari vehicle with on-board tables, plug sockets, freezer, water tank, library, I-pod jack, safety features and 70-litre individual lockers, 4x4 safari vehicle.

 GAME PARK VISITS: